quran/quran.com-frontend-v2/README.md

 ## Contact

-Please [open an issue](https://github.com/quran/quran.com-frontend/issues/new) with your email to join our Slack channel, and we'll try to add you as soon as possible.
+Please [open an issue](https://github.com/quran/quran.com-frontend/issues/new) with your email to join our <a href=https://quran-community.herokuapp.com/>Community></a>, and we'll try to add you as soon as possible.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->